rufaromugabe/spotfi/docs/X-TUNNEL-TESTING.md

 ## ✅ Success Criteria

-The SSH tunnel is working correctly if:
+The x tunnel is working correctly if:

 1. ✅ Connection opens without errors
 2. ✅ Commands execute on router